krumbunny/glazemixup.com/src/manual/index.md

 ---
 # Organize and Understand Your Glazes

-Mixup keeps track of your glazes and helps you understand them.
+*Mixup* keeps track of your glazes and helps you understand them.
-You can use Mixup to catalog the glazes you use and develop new glazes.
+You can use *Mixup* to catalog the glazes you use, fix problems and develop new glazes.
-Mixup takes a simplified approach to the world of glaze chemistry.

 ![Mixup](/images/Sherril.png)

+*Mixup* takes a simplified approach to the world of glaze chemistry, showing your glazes and materials in a single list.
+Tables of numbers are unavoidable when it comes to glaze chemistry, but *Mixup* tries to minimize clutter where it can and portray some values graphically instead of just numerically.

 Glaze chemistry is a well developed field.
 There a many programs for managing and analyzing glazes,